-A degree in Law with English Law is taught via a selection of compulsory and optional courses to enhance your learning and prepare you for a future career or further study.
+A degree in Law with English Law is taught via a selection of courses to enhance your learning and prepare you for a future career or further study.
 In each year you will take courses adding up to 120 credits.
 A key element of this degree is the choice it gives you in respect of your future decisions regarding the legal profession.
-If you take this degree, you will have all the necessary subjects to proceed to the professional training stage in Scotland OR in England and Wales which will involve different first steps for the solicitors and barristers pathway (and a 2:2 is required for the English bar) subject of course to your obtaining a place at the appropriate institution and bearing in mind the variety and limits of opportunities for funding and obtaining loans.
+If you take this degree, you will have all the necessary subjects to proceed to the professional training stage in Scotland OR in England and Wales which will involve different first steps for the solicitors and barristers pathway (and a 2:2 is required for the English bar), subject of course to your obtaining a place at the appropriate institution and bearing in mind the variety and limits of opportunities for funding and obtaining loans.

 A law degree may be combined with language study or with any number of other subjects:

 - LLB or LLB (Honours) with Options in French Language

 - LLB or LLB (Honours) with Options in German Language

 - LLB or LLB (Honours) with Options in Spanish Language

 - LLB or LLB (Honours) with Options in Accountancy

 - LLB or LLB (Honours) with Options in Economics

 - LLB or LLB (Honours) with Options in Management Studies

 - LLB or LLB (Honours) with Options in Music